haiilingg/-8-Week-SQL-Challenge/Case Study #3 - Foodie-Fi/A. Customer Journey.md

 #### General Findings:
 1. All customers started with the "trial" plan before subscribing to any paid plans.
 As for customer 11,they churned rightafter their trial plan ended and did not proceed with any paid plans.
+2. For customers that changed plans, they're mostly upgrading their plans from a cheaper plan to a more expensive plan.